ortismal/PythonExam/README.md

 ### Assignment 2 - Blackjack

 ## Setup

-Follow the instructions, this will allow the project to be run on your PC:
+To run the application on your computer, follow the instructions below:
-  1. Download the project .zip to your computer (Green button "Clone or download) https://github.com/C-Strunge/PythonExam
+  1. Download the .zip project to your computer from this page: https://github.com/ortismal/PythonExam.
-  2. Extract .zip file.
+  2. Extract the .zip file.
-  3. Open your IDE(I use Visual Studio Code), click File --> Open, choose the project you just extracted.
+  3. Open up your IDE (for example Visual Studio, or any other environment that can run Python).
-  4. Make sure you're in the workspace ../Exam.
+  4. Navigate to the workspace '../PythonExam'.
-  5. Write: "python BlackjackFinal.py' in the terminal.
+  5. Open your terminal and write 'python BlackjackFinal.py' - this will start the program.

+## An overview of the application:

-## Dealer
+# Dealer
 At the beginning of the game, you will have to decide if you will be the "Dealer" or the "Player" if you type "d" (for dealer), the game will run as so: